19hours/sg-statutes/Acts/Estate Duty Act.md

 he may waive the payment of the duty or interest, as the case may be.

-[51

 [10/80]

 ### Reduction of penalties

 51\.—(1) The Commissioner may reduce any penalty to which any person is liable under this Act or under any other Act relating to estate duty.

-(2) The court in any proceeding for the recovery of any penalty to which any person is liable under this Act or under any other Act relating to estate duty may reduce such penalty.
+(2) The court in any proceedings for the recovery of any penalty to which any person is liable under this Act or under any other Act relating to estate duty may reduce such penalty.

-[52

 ### Persons exempt from liability

 52\.
 Nothing in this Act shall be deemed to subject to any liability any person who is entitled under any Act to deliver or order to be delivered property of a deceased person without letters of administration being taken out or any person to whom property is delivered by or by the order of such person.

-[53

 ### Composition of duties